-Weigh out a kilo of your favourite seed blend.
+First weigh out a kilo of your favourite seed blend.
 This is a 50/50 mix of Red Band Pigeon Conditioner and Haith's Baits' Hemp Seed.

-You will need an equal quantity of the fantastic bird seed Red Factor to aid nutrition and attraction but also to help bind the seeds together.
+Second you'll need an equal quantity of the fantastic bird seed Red Factor to aid nutrition and attraction but also to help bind the seeds together.

 Further attraction is provided by a couple of products from the Feed Stimulants range.
 The first is SuperStim, one of the next generation concentrated feeding triggers.
 It is a complete new feeding trigger, the latest innovation from the fish farming industry and an excellent substitute for the DMPT, which is now off the list of permitted food additives.
 SuperStim is not as strong as DMPT, meaning the more you use the better the attraction will become...within reason! so do not exceed the maximum advised inclusion level.
 It acts mainly as a superior taste enhancer and it has a slight musty fragrance.